amirahSaad/Dashboard/README.md

-  In the dashboard cards, you can add KPIs and critical metrics...etc
+  In the dashboard cards, you can add KPIs and critical metrics such as total calls, total employees...etc
  Also the performance rate and SLA , so it will be easy to the management quickly recognize key insights.